-How cruise ships are handling mass onboard quarantines as the new coronavirus spreads
+Q&A: How cruise ships are handling mass onboard quarantines

 “On a ship, look, you’re in a small town and everybody’s in, what, a half mile of each other?” says Gary Simon, director of the Division of Infectious Diseases and a professor of medicine at the George Washington University School of Medicine and Health Sciences.
 (The largest ships are less than a quarter of a mile long, although they have more than a dozen decks.)
 “These are big ships, I know.
 But people are in very close contact with one another, and unless you’re going to stay in your room the whole time, there’s going to be some degree of exposure.”

-— Don’t people get sick on cruise ships a lot?
+Q: Don’t people get sick on cruise ships a lot?

-Several times a year, a well-publicized outbreak of stomach illness on a ship prompts a new wave of people to swear they’d never be caught on a cruise.
+A: Several times a year, a well-publicized outbreak of stomach illness on a ship prompts a new wave of people to swear they’d never be caught on a cruise.
 Last year there were 10 such incidents, but the percentage of passengers on board who get sick is often relatively low.
 The CDC — which makes certain gastrointestinal illness outbreak information public — points out that even though health care facilities, restaurants and schools are other common settings for norovirus, the illness is known as the “cruise ship virus.”

 But the agency points out that respiratory illnesses are the most common medical complaint on cruise ships, and influenza is the most commonly reported vaccine-preventable illness on board.

-— How is the new coronavirus different from other illnesses that have emerged on cruise ships?
+Q: How is the new coronavirus different from other illnesses that have emerged on cruise ships?

-Many unknowns are making that effort more difficult, especially on a cruise ship.
+A: Many unknowns are making that effort more difficult, especially on a cruise ship.
 The CDC says it’s not yet known how easily the new coronavirus passes from person to person; whether someone can catch it from touching a surface or object that has the virus on it and then touching their own mouth, nose or eyes; or if people are contagious even when they don’t show symptoms.

-— What measures are these ships taking to contain the spread?
+Q: What measures are these ships taking to contain the spread?

-Mainly, cruise lines are trying to keep people off if they might be sick.
+A: Mainly, cruise lines are trying to keep people off if they might be sick.
 While the general standard is that anyone who has been in China in the last 14 days will not be allowed on a cruise, some lines are stretching the time frame further to 15 or even 30 days for passengers and crew.
 Health screenings are being stepped-up, and ships are avoiding going to ports where the disease has been spreading rapidly.

 Operators also say they are putting enhanced cleaning and sanitation procedures in place.

-— What can travelers do to protect themselves onboard?
+Q: What can travelers do to protect themselves onboard?

-Lichtenberger says people who are especially vulnerable — including anyone who is pregnant, small children, adults over 60, and those with suppressed immune systems or chronic diseases — should avoid getting on a cruise ship or plane in an area where there is an outbreak ongoing.
+A: Lichtenberger says people who are especially vulnerable — including anyone who is pregnant, small children, adults over 60, and those with suppressed immune systems or chronic diseases — should avoid getting on a cruise ship or plane in an area where there is an outbreak ongoing.

 Those who do cruise, Simon says, should wash their hands frequently and avoid touching their mouth.
 He said that while a mask is not a foolproof way to keep from getting sick, it could be useful.